Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/testing/testing_locally.md

 Currently, Unity does not provide any workflow that covers all of these requirements.
 (See our [roadmap here](https://unity.com/roadmap/unity-platform/multiplayer-networking))

-There will always be a need to validate work in the target distribution format (ie. on platform) and the way to do it is by creating [Player Builds](#player-builds).
+There will always be a need to validate work in the target distribution format (that is, on platform) and the way to do it is by creating [Player Builds](#player-builds).

 :::important
 Player builds don't meet the quick iteration and easy debuggability using editor tools requirement.
 As such the current recommended workflow for local iteration is [ParrelSync](#parrelsync).